Yes, Adolescent “Text Neck” is an Actual Affliction

 CPR-PT specialist Tom gives an example of how a finger would feel bent back for 30-60 minutes.
 Ouch!

-I personally know this to be true.
-Both of my boys had torticollis at birth.
-They were cramped up in one position for months, one needing 3 months and the other one year to recovery.
+That visualization hit home for me.
+Both of my boys had torticollis at birth .
+They were cramped in one position for months, one needing 3 months and the other one year to recovery.
 This may sound extreme, but the effects of 30 minutes to hours every day in the same position, if not counteracted or corrected, can cause formative issues in kids.

 3 – Do these Stretches/Exercises.